Alastair Cook: Early life and education

 Cook was born in Gloucester; his mother Stephanie is a teacher from Swansea, while his father Graham worked as a telecommunications engineer and enjoyed village cricket.
 Cook is a keen musician: by the age of eight he was learning the clarinet.
 He became a boarding pupil at St Paul's Cathedral School in London, an independent school connected to the cathedral, as a chorister, with a rigorous schedule of rehearsals.

 When he was a boy, his family lived in Wickham Bishops, a village near Witham in central Essex.
 During his summer holidays, Cook played cricket for nearby Maldon Cricket Club, and by the age of 11 he was already playing in the adult Third XI.
 He played sporadically for Maldon over seven years, with an average of 168 in his final year.
 He is now an honorary life member of the club.

-Aged 13, Cook's musical flair led to him to becoming a boarding pupil at Bedford School, an independent school for boys in the county town of Bedford.
+Aged 13, Cook's musical flair led him to become a boarding pupil at Bedford School, an independent school for boys in the county town of Bedford.
 He sang, played the clarinet to grade eight and learned to play piano and saxophone.
 Music was soon eclipsed when the Marylebone Cricket Club (MCC) came to play against the Bedford School XI.
 The visiting side were a man short and drafted the 14-year-old new boy to play against his school, and Cook scored a century.

-Over the next four years, he hit 17 centuries and two double-hundreds to total 4,396 runs at an average of 87.90, captaining the cricket team in his final year under coach Jeremy 'Boris' Farrell, as well as being President of the Music Society.
+Over the next four years, he hit 17 centuries and two double-hundreds to total 4,396 runs at an average of 87.90, captaining the cricket team in his final year as well as being President of the Music Society.
 He also gained three A-Levels and nine GCSEs.
 In his final year at Bedford in 2003, he scored 1,287 runs for the school, including two unbeaten double-hundreds, averaging 160.87 to take the school record.
 After his international success, Cook returned for an Old Boys' match at Bedford in 2008, playing for the Head Master's Ultimate XI.
-Later on, Cook spent two years at Alleyn's School as a PE teacher.